Custom Domains

 Sender: events@noaddress.email

-Warming Up
+Warming Up Custom Domains

 Once your custom domain has been verified by our team, you will need to ‘warm up’ your domain.

 This is to stop your domain reputation being downgraded and your emails being flagged as spam.
-Generally, this means that you forego sending huge amounts of emails initially and step up your sends over time to your expected daily level.
+Generally, this means that you forego sending large amounts of emails initially and step up your sends over time to your expected daily level.

 We suggest the following timeline to follow: